The Peyton Lab

 PLEASE NOTE: there are NO GPA requirements for this program, and there is NO COST to the student.
 Students will provided a small stipend to participate, and we provide lunch at the Number 1 Rated UMass Campus Dining.
 We only ask that participants provide their own transportation to and from UMass.
 Please contact Prof. Peyton with any further questions, and we look forward to seeing your application!

-This program is generously sponsored by a grant awarded to the Peyton lab from the National Science Foundation (NSF).
+This program is generously sponsored by a grant awarded to the Peyton lab from the sponsors described below.

 THANK YOU TO OUR SPONSORS!